drmartinezrabert/EcoSysEM/README.md

 Anaconda Prompt is a command line interface with Anaconda Distribution.
 Terminal is a command line interface that comes with macOS and Linux.
 To open it in **Windows**: Click Start, search for _"Anaconda Prompt"_ and click to open.
 In **macOS**: use Cmd+Space to open Spotlight Search and type _"Navigator"_ to open the program.
 In **Linux-CentOS**: open Applications > System Tools > Terminal.

 ### Spyder
 Spyder is a Python development environment with many features for working with Python code, such as a text editor, debugger, profiler, and interactive console.
-You can execute **Spyder** using the **Anaconda Navigator**.
-You can find Spyder Tutorials [here](https://www.youtube.com/watch?v=E2Dap5SfXkI&list=PLPonohdiDqg9epClEcXoAPUiK0pN5eRoc&ab_channel=SpyderIDE).
+You can launch **Spyder** using the **Anaconda Navigator**.
+For Spyder Tutorials, click [here](https://www.youtube.com/watch?v=E2Dap5SfXkI&list=PLPonohdiDqg9epClEcXoAPUiK0pN5eRoc&ab_channel=SpyderIDE).

 ### Python packages
 A **Python package** is a collection of files containing Python code (i.e., modules).
 To execute **EcoSysEM platform**, the following packages must to be installed:
-- **NumPy.** NumPy is the fundamental package for scientific computing in Python.
+- **NumPy**.
+NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
 For more info and tutorials, click [here](https://numpy.org/).
 - **Pandas**.
 Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 For more info and tutorials, click [here](https://pandas.pydata.org/).
 - **Matplotlib**.
 Matplotlib is a library for creatinc static, animated and interactive visualizations in Python.
 For more info and tutorials, click [here](https://matplotlib.org/).